The London Paper: Format

 The paper, edited by Stefano Hatfield, was targeted towards young readers, with emphasis on celebrity and more light hearted news, there was little analysis of news stories and the paper used many images and much colour.
 As a consequence of the launch of The London Paper as well as Associated Newspaper's own London Lite, the Evening Standard attempted to go more upmarket, emphasising the difference between the free newspapers and itself by adding the tagline "The Quality Newspaper" across the top of the front page, this changed on 12 October 2009 when, after a long history of paid circulation, the Evening Standard became a free sheet, replacing the London Lite.
 The London Paper was also the home of Em, the popular cartoon strip later featured in The Sun, and the City Girl column, written by novelist Alexandra Brown.

 Distribution

 It held the contract for evening free distribution in London National Rail stations, meaning it could be picked up at the same locations as Metro in the mornings.
 It was also believed to be bidding for the larger contract to distribute free newspapers at London Underground stations on weekday afternoons.
 However Transport for London later announced that the contract had been withdrawn after no acceptable bids were received.

 Criticism

 The paper was criticised for containing too much pointless celebrity news in the guise of serious news articles, such as a new Murdoch-backed music website and The Simpsons Movie.
-Its television listings also included Sky One alongside the five terrestrial channels.
+Its television listings also included Sky One alongside the five analogue terrestrial channels.